Skip to main content

 If you’re going on holiday

 Time away is a good thing!
-Rest can be just as important as training, and the Runna app now has tools to help you adapt your plan around your travels.
+Physical rest and mental switch-offs are just as important as training, and the Runna app now has tools to help you adapt your plan around your travels.

 Enter Holiday Mode

-Our Holiday Mode (or Vacation Mode for North American Runnas) is designed to give you flexibility without derailing your goals.
+Our Holiday Mode (or Vacation Mode for North American Runnas) lets you build breaks into your plan without derailing your goals.

 Here’s how it works: